rchikhi/Long-read-assembler-test-cases/README.md

 ## Introduction

-A very recent [long-read assembly benchmark](https://github.com/rrwick/Long-read-assembler-comparison) evaluates how robust assemblers are to artifacts present in reads, using a bacterial genome as a test case.
+A very recent [long-read assembly benchmark](https://github.com/rrwick/Long-read-assembler-comparison) evaluates how robust assemblers are to sequencing artifacts that happen in the reads, using a bacterial genome as a test case.
 Here we take a different but related standpoint.
 We provide a set of "supposedly easy" test cases for long-read genome assemblers.
 Can assemblers *at least* assemble them?

 This page is intended 1) to users, in order to give some rough idea of the performance each tool; and 2) to assembly tool developers, in order to highlight situations where they perform sub(optimally.